 A throw-out bearing’s job is to ensure there is no drag on the drive train while changing gears.
 It also reduces strain on the various transmission components when shifting gears.

 Average Throw-out Bearing Replacement Cost

 Replacing a throw-out bearing is a complicated process that requires a lot of time and expertise.
-When it comes to cost you may find it surprising that part itself only costs around $100 dollars, but the labor can cost so much more.
-You will find that there are several different factors that affect the total cost of your replacement, which includes time spent on the job, transmission type and location.
+When it comes to cost you may find it surprising that the part itself only costs around $100 dollars, but the labor can cost so much more.
+You will find that there are several different factors that affect the total cost of your replacement, which include time spent on the job, transmission type, and location.

 Labor costs can range anywhere from $30 to $80 an hour depending on where you live.
-The it takes to replace a throw-out bearing can take anywhere from 2 to 6 hours, which could possibly make the total cost of replacement up to $500+ depending on how good your mechanic is.
-Some places you might get lucky and be charged around $300 – $400 for labor but this is rare.
+It takes to replace a throw-out bearing can take anywhere from 2 to 6 hours, which could possibly make the total cost of replacement up to $500+ depending on how good your mechanic is.
+In some places, you might get lucky and be charged around $300 – $400 for labor but this is rare.